pydantic/pydantic/docs/usage/settings.md

 all upper-case, you should name attribute all upper-case too.
 You can still name environment variables anything you like through `Field(..., env=...)`.

+In Pydantic **v1** `case_sensitive` is `False` by default and all variable names are converted to lower-case internally.
+If you want to define upper-case variable names on nested models like `SubModel` you have to set `case_sensitive=True` to disable this behaviour.

 !!! note
     On Windows, Python's `os` module always treats environment variables as case-insensitive, so the `case_sensitive` config setting will have no effect - settings will always be updated ignoring case.